In This Issue

 Location: Children's Programming Room

 Calling all kids!
-Come read to our therapy dog, Sophie!
-Therapy dogs can help reduce anxiety and improve focus & attention span.
-Sophie will be a nonjudgmental listener as you practice your reading and communication skills with her.
+Come read with our therapy dog, Sophie!
+Therapy dogs can reduce anxiety and improve focus & attention span.
+Sophie will be a nonjudgmental listener as you practice your reading and communication skills with her or have us read with you to her.
 Bring your own book or choose one that we have available.

 New Board Books, Picture Books, and Easy Readers